-Michelle Donnelly is an art historian and curator, specializing in twentieth-century American art and histories of printmaking.
-She is currently the 2024–25 Helen Frankenthaler Foundation Predoctoral Fellow at the Smithsonian American Art Museum and a PhD Candidate in the History of Art at Yale University.
-Her research interests include the politics of materiality and process, feminist practices of care, placemaking and site specificity, and constructions of race.
-Her dissertation investigates how American women artists and artists of color expanded the parameters of printmaking outside the traditional space of the workshop from 1935 to 1975.
-With critical attention to how acts of making can generate meaning, Michelle participated in the 2022 Summer Institute for Technical Studies in Art at the Harvard Art Museums, where she gained a hands-on knowledge of a range of artmaking processes alongside conservators, printers, and artists.
-In addition, her research has been supported by the Menil Drawing Institute, UCLA Library Special Collections, Louisiana State University Libraries, and the Bancroft Library at UC Berkeley.
+Michelle's research interests include the politics of materiality and process, feminist practices of care, placemaking and site specificity, and constructions of race.
+Her doctoral dissertation investigated how American women artists and artists of color expanded the parameters of printmaking outside the traditional space of the workshop from 1935 to 1977.
+With critical attention to how acts of making can generate meaning, she participated in the 2022 Summer Institute for Technical Studies in Art at the Harvard Art Museums, where she gained a hands-on knowledge of a range of artmaking processes from conservators, printers, and artists.
+In addition, her research has been supported by the Smithsonian American Art Museum, the Helen Frankenthaler Foundation, the Menil Drawing Institute, UCLA Library Special Collections, Louisiana State University Libraries, and the Bancroft Library at UC Berkeley.

 Michelle’s writing has appeared or is forthcoming in Grey Room, Woman’s Art Journal, The Public Review, and Pennsylvania History, as well as publications by the Getty Research Institute, Museum of Modern Art, Minneapolis Institute of Art, and Yale School of Art.
 She has presented internationally, including at the College Art Association Annual Conference, Comité International d’Histoire de l’Art World Congress, Feminist Art History Conference at American University, Hammer Museum, the Menil Collection, Museum of Modern Art, Smithsonian American Art Museum, University of Delaware, and Yale University Art Gallery.